 In the case of

-adenovirus, diphtheria, respiratory infection, Haemophilus influenzae,
+adenovirus, diphtheria, respiratory infection, Haemophilus influenza,

 influenza, mumps, mycoplasma, parvovirus, pertussis, pneumonic plague,

 rubella, pneumonia, or scarlet fever, the following precautions should

 - Taking all the above standard precautions.